boydpe/Boyd_Molyneux_Covid/README.md

 The `Code` and `Data` folders contains all the code and data necessary to generate the `Outputs`, which we include to save people time from running the code themselves.

-Session info describing our system at the time of comilation is below
+Session info describing our system at the time of compilation is below

 ```
 > sessionInfo()